lothronx/cm2005-trade-visualization/report.md

 The set color and reset color features will be used again later in task 2 and task 3, thus I separated them into private member functions called `setColor` and `clearColor`.
 Such separation of concerns follows the DRY principle and is a good practice in object-oriented programming.

-Moreover, `compute` and `printTable` functions neither take any parameters nor return any values.
-Instead, they exhibits common environment coupling.
-This reduces interdependence and follows a good practice in object-oriented programming.

 Another important detail to note is that, considering users' habits, I iterated through the candlesticks vector in reverse order.
 This ensures that the table displays the oldest timestamp at the top and the most recent timestamp at the bottom.
+I will do the same in task 2 and task 3.

 ### 1.5 Call the `Candlesticks` class and its member functions